125 years of Saint Martin's University

 - 1894 - On April 21, the parcel that later becomes the Saint Martin’s campus is purchased for $6,920 at a public auction.

 - 1895 - Work begins on Saint Martin’s first building in January, and a four story structure housing both the school and a monastery are completed by late summer.
 Saint Martin's opens its doors Sept.
 11, 1895 for a single student, Angus McDonald, who reportedly travels by canoe from Shelton, some 25 miles away.
 He is joined by several more students in the following weeks, but until their arrival, receives a full course of high school level classes as the school’s lone enrollee.
 As with other 19th century American Benedictine schools, the new College enrolls mostly boys and young men between the ages of 10 and 20.
 Both boarders and "day scholars" are accepted and taught from a curriculum of preparatory and high school classes, plus classical and commercial college courses.

 - 1897 - 29 grammar and high school students are attending Saint Martin's.

 - 1900 - College-level courses are added in to provide the necessary education for candidates planning to enter the Benedictine priesthood.

 - 1903 - "A special building for lay brothers and workers," designed and built by the industrious Father Ulric, is built to the northeast of the original College building.

 - 1904 - A forty-four by sixty-six feet, four story addition is attached to the north side of the 1895 original College structure to double the dining room space and provide room for a "spacious" chapel on the second level.
 In May, Saint Martin's acquires the services of three Benedictine Sisters from Saint Gertrude's Convent in Cottonwood, Idaho to run its kitchen department.

-- 1905 - The College employed its first lay teacher, Mr. Charles Hoffman.
+- 1905 - The College employs its first lay teacher, Mr. Charles Hoffman.
 The first gymnasium is built east of the hill.

 1910's & 1920's